La Rentrée – Back to School Posted by Bridgette on Aug 27, 2020 in Culture, Language

 Students get an hour for lunch each day, and it is not unusual for them to travel home or eat outside in town during this time.
 If enjoying lunch at school, you can expect a much healthier and “home-cooked” meal at la cantine, the cafeteria.
-The picture below shows a typical lunch – meat, cheese, and plenty of fresh fruits and vegetables.
-(For more school lunches around the world, click here.)
+(For pictures of school lunches around the world, click here.)

 In the visual below you will see l’école maternelle (primary school), l’école élémentaire (elementary school), le collège (middle school), le lycée (high school), et les études supérieures (higher education).

 One of the biggest differences is as opposed to counting up for grades as we do in the US (1st, 2nd, 3rd…) in France they count down (11e, 10e, 9e…).
 Terminale is the ‘terminal’ year of high school, which we call either senior year or 12th grade in the US.

 Here is the calendrier scolaire issued by la ministère de l’éducation nationale.
 You will notice that the country is divided into three zones, and those zones have slightly different dates for some of their breaks in order to not overwhelm the ski slops or other popular vacation destinations.

 Each break from school is two weeks long, la Toussaint (All Saints Day) from mid-October to November, Noël (Christmas), hiver (winter) and printemps (spring).
 Summer (été) is two months long.